 Alfama District

-The Alfama District is Lisbon’s oldest neighborhood and a good place to round off the rest of the afternoon.
-If you want to walk, it is just 5-10 minutes from Rua Agusta to the start of your walking tour of Alfama.
-It is here that you’ll really feel the history of Lisbon as you wander its narrow streets.
+The Alfama District represents the oldest part of the city and also is a great place to enjoy the rest of the afternoon.
+If you prefer strolling, it is only a five to ten minute walk from Rua Augusta to the starting point of the walking tour of Alfama.
+Here indeed, you will feel the history of Lisbon while roaming its narrow streets.

 Lisbon Cathedral